GianlucaCapo/FINE3300-2025-A1/README.md

 # FINE3300-2025-A1
 Assignment 1 for FINE 3300.
 This repository includes a mortgage payment calculator for different payment schedules and a currency converter.
+Notes: max 10 sentences that introduce the file and its contents Comments should walk you through the file word doc is not much wrtiting, mostly screenshots of the output